 The other $10,000 is considered a tax-free return of principal.

 There are several ways that you can access the cash value in your life insurance policy that don’t require you to surrender it.
 Here are some alternatives to choose from:

-- Direct withdrawal – You can simply take money out of your cash value but leave enough in the policy to keep it in force.
-You will have to continue paying premiums, but you can keep the death benefit protection this way.
-The death benefit will be reduced by the amount you withdraw.
+You have to continue paying premiums, but you can keep the death benefit protection this way.
+The death benefit is reduced by the amount you withdraw.

 Consequences of Surrender

 When you surrender your policy, you forfeit the death benefit earmarked for your beneficiaries.
 Think twice about taking this route, especially if you are doing it just to get the cash value.

 A life or viatical settlement, on the other hand, will usually get you the most bang for your buck.

 A policy loan is often a better option than surrender as well.

 Consult your financial advisor or life insurance agent for more information on how you can access the cash value in your policy or surrender it.